 Learn how to make easy wooden block signs to decorate your home or give as gifts!

 I just love these super cute wooden block signs.
 They come in all shapes and sizes and can be customized with fun sayings and designs and they make great holiday decorations!
 Signs like this usually sell for ten to fifteen dollars in stores.
-But, if you make your own you can save a bundle!
+But, if you make your own wood block signs you can save a bundle!

 These wood block signs add the perfect touch to any home.
 Also, they make great gifts during the holidays or birthdays.
 I’m a big fan of versatile projects and this is one that can be used in so many different ways!